What is the average salary in Milton, MA?

 Licensed Practical Nurse

-Licensed Practical Nurses provide basic medical care to patients under the supervision of doctors and registered nurses.
+Licensed practical nurses provide basic medical care.
 They work in hospitals, nursing homes, and clinics.
-They monitor patients' health, administer medications, and assist with daily activities.
+They take vital signs, administer medications, and assist with patient care.

 Find Licensed Practical Nurse jobs in Milton, MA